The Colburn Young Artists Academy

 The Colburn School offers state-of-the-art teaching facilities and equipment as well as clean, safe and contemporary dormitory accommodations.
 Students will have unlimited access to the Colburn School’s 40+ practice rooms, which feature Steinways, Faziolis and Shigeru Kawai grand pianos.

-Festival activities typically begin at 9:00 am each day, and continue until 5:00 pm; in addition, concerts and/or social activities are scheduled most evenings.
-The 2014 Festival Schedule of Events will be finalized in June.
-Click here to view last year's schedule (PDF) as reference.
+Festival activities typically begin at 9:00 am each day, and continue until 6:00 pm; in addition, concerts and/or social activities are scheduled most evenings.
+All master classes, lectures and recitals are free admission and open to the public.
+Click here to view this year's public schedule of events (PDF).
+Please note: the 7/7 Faculty Recital: Roberta Rust has been cancelled.

 Eight distinguished teaching artists, selected from conservatories both around the U.S. and abroad, will be in residence in 2014.
 Festival faculty and guest master class artists will be announced in December 2013.
 Click here to see last year's faculty.